 Why not join your local library?

 Not only was I able to collect details about my ancestors but also their siblings and descendants.

 I think this is why I was so fascinated to not only build my tree upwards but also outwards as well.

-Expanding my family tree has certainly helped me because I have made contact with a number of distant cousins.
-With my research I could clearly see how these cousins were related to me.
+Expanding my family tree has certainly helped me because I have made contact with several distant cousins.

 Collect your information and then assimilate!

 This has helped me as I could then go home and enter this information into my family tree.

-Researching and building your family tree can be costly, so I always urge people to seek out free alternatives whenever and wherever you can.
+So, I always urge people to seek out free alternatives whenever and wherever they can.

 You will though need to invest in a good genealogy software program.
 This is a much better way for you to build your tree rather than using just pen and paper alone.

-So signing off this post I urge you to try Ancestry for free and see what you can find.
+So, signing off this post I urge you to try Ancestry for free and see what you can find.

 Thank You and Please Leave A Comment

 I hope you enjoyed this post showing you how you can get records at Ancestry for free.
-If you think that this post will be helpful to others then please share it with friends and family using the social media buttons below.
+If you have any questions or comments then please leave a comment below.